 There are two methods that can be used with DISPERMAT® SL bead mills.
 If using the single pass method, the liquid is collected after it is fed through the bead mill.
 This is often enough for easily dispersed pigments.
 The recirculation method is where the fluid is fed back into the bead mill for further processing from an opening just outside the milling chamber.
 This process is used for more difficult pigments and multiple passes through the chamber ensure that all agglomerates are dispersed equally, making this a very efficient technique.

-When looking to optimize dispersion, time and energy are the key components to look at first.
+When looking to optimize dispersion during the paint mixing process, time and energy are the key components to look at first.
 If the dispersed liquid is not at the desired level, increasing time and/or mechanical power input with a faster speed usually resolve the issue.
 Another thing to consider is using smaller or harder beads.
 The bead mill operates most economically with as much solid material as possible.
 If there is flocculation after dispersion, the proper additive may help (see “Additives”) and examining the millbase formulation is another possibility.

 Overall, improving dispersion results are achieved with the following: